ulfschneider/ulf.website/content/posts/2022-11-25-unblock-longrunning-javascript-on-the-server.md

     at runWithEnvironment (packages/meteor.js:1320:24) ...
 ```

-My interpretation of the problem was: The single threaded JavaScript process was busy with doing a long-running calculation without giving back control to the event loop scheduler, which didn´t let any room left to treat the interval callback for the MongoDB driver, which raised the exception.
+My interpretation of the problem was: The single threaded JavaScript process was busy with doing a long-running calculation without giving back control to the event loop scheduler, which didn't let any room left to treat the interval callback for the MongoDB driver, which raised the exception.

 On my search for a solution I found [<cite>Node.js Event-Loop: How even quick Node.js async functions can block the Event-Loop, starve I/O</cite>](https://snyk.io/blog/nodejs-how-even-quick-async-functions-can-block-the-event-loop-starve-io/) by Michael Gokhman.